marcgreen/semantic-joplin/similar-notes/README.md

 ## Caveats/Limitations

+- english only, and USE lite has 'only' an 8000 word vocabulary
-- requires internet connection to download the USE model every time. would like to save it locally after first download
+- requires internet connection to download the USE model every startup. would like to save it locally after first download
 - no support for attachments yet

 ## Future Work / Bugfixes